Fee Schedule Logic

 If the patient has medical insurance, the fee schedule of the first medical insurance plan listed in the Family module is used.

-If a Procedure Code is a dental code cross-coded to a medical code, then the setting in Chart Module Preferences for Use medical fee for new procedures determines the fee.
+If a Procedure Code is a dental code cross-coded to a medical code, then the preference, Use medical fee for new procedures, determines the fee.
 If checked, the fee of the medical code is used; if unchecked the fee of the dental code is used.

 After the fee schedule is determined, then any Provider and/or Clinic-Specific Overrides are applied to that fee schedule.